vspefs/glfwppm/README.md

 >
 > I like C++ and OOP, so when I find a C library, I immediately look for a wrapper which offers RAII objects instead of free `create` and `destroy` functions, identifiers wrapped in `namespace`s, methods instead of free functions, scoped `enum`s instead of macros and exceptions instead of error codes.
 In case of GLFW I didn't really find such a library, so I made one myself.

+## Notice

+- This project is a work in progress.
+It is not yet ready for use.
+The original glfwpp project is already usable, so you can check it out.

+- Now this project supports only MSVC and requires GLFW as static library due to my limited knowledge and laziness.
+I will add support for other compilers and dynamic linking in the future once I know more about xmake.

+- The original glfwpp project is licensed under the MIT license.
+This project is also licensed under the MIT license.

 <hr>